Department of Chemistry

 Degree Requirements for the Major in Chemistry

 General Program B.S.
-Within this program, a student has a choice of four tracks: Chemistry Emphasis (66 credits); Chemical Biology Emphasis (71 credits); Chemistry/Forensic Chemistry Emphasis (69 credits); Comprehensive Forensics Chemistry Emphasis (82-83 credits).
+Within this program, a student has a choice of three tracks: Chemistry Emphasis (67 or 68 credits); Chemical Biology Emphasis (72 credits); Chemistry/Forensic Chemistry Emphasis (72 credits).
 The specific requirements for individual tracks are outlined below.

-The honors program in chemistry is designed for outstanding students enrolled in the general program leading to the B.S. degree, Chemistry Emphasis, or in the Comprehensive Forensics Chemistry Emphasis or in the Chemical Biology Emphasis.
-Students may apply for admission to the honors program by submitting a letter of request to the department chair no later than April 15th of the sophomore year (for admissions in the Fall) or November 15th of the junior year (for admission in the Spring).
+The honors program in chemistry is designed for outstanding students enrolled in the general program leading to the B.S. degree, Chemistry Emphasis, or Chemical Biology Emphasis, or Forensic Chemistry Emphasis.
+Students may apply for admission to the honors program by submitting a letter of request to the department chair no later than April 15th of the sophomore year (for admissions in the fall) or November 15th of the junior year (for admission in the spring).
 Junior transfers may apply at the time of their admission to the University.
 Primary emphasis will be placed on indications of academic ability and maturity sufficient for applicants to pursue with distinction a program involving independent research.

 Students in the program must maintain both a minimum grade point average of 3.25 overall and of 3.50 in chemistry courses taken to satisfy major requirements during the junior and senior years.
 The progress of participants in the honors program will be reviewed at the end of junior year by the student’s adviser and the Departmental Undergraduate Committee.
 Students not meeting academic and independent research standards at that time may be precluded from continuing in the program during their senior year.
 These students may, of course, continue as majors.